"Ancient and Eternal"

-Many cultural events are held in Plovdiv: the International fair, the International theater festival "Scene at the Crossroads", "Kapana Fest", "Night of Plovdiv", the music forum "Sounds of The Ages", the international folklore festival "Plovdiv" and others.
+Many cultural events are held in Plovdiv: the International fair, the International theater festival "Scene at the Crossroads", "Kapana Fest", "Night of Plovdiv", the music forums "Sounds of The Ages" and "Hills of Rock", the international folklore festival "Plovdiv" and others.

 The motto of Plovdiv is "Ancient and Eternal".

 Visitors to the city can take advantage of the opportunities for interesting leisure time that Plovdiv offers:

 the longest pedestrian urban area in Europe – approximately 2 km;